Wind Farms in

 Nevada Legislation

-to systems for obtaining and using solar energy and other renewable energy
+relating to systems for obtaining and using solar energy and other renewable

 It says it will have no fiscal impact on local government.